getsolus/help-center-docs/configuration/enabling-workspaces/en.md

 Towards the bottom of the list you will find the Workspace Switcher.
 Click on it and then finish by clicking "+ Add".

-{{< altimg "mate-workspace-switch-add-to-panel" "help-center/configuration/enabling-workspaces/" >}}
+{{< altimg "mate-workspace-switch-add-to-panel.jpg" "help-center/configuration/enabling-workspaces/" >}}

 You should now be able to see 4 slightly darker boxes to the left of your MATE system tray in the bottom panel.
 The workspace you are currently viewing will be highlighted in blue.